Supersymmetry anomaly in the superconformal Wess-Zumino model

 \section{Ferrara-Zumino and conformal multiplet Ward identities at one loop}

 We are now in a position to prove our main result.
 We begin by demonstrating that the FZ multiplet supersymmetry remains non anomalous at one loop, at least up to the level of 4-point functions.
-However, R-symmetry, conformal invariance, as well as the original Q- and S-supersymmetry of the conformal multiplet are broken explicitly, even at the level of 2-point functions.
+However, R-symmetry, conformal invariance, as well as the original Q- and S-supersymmetry of the conformal multiplet are broken explicitly.
 Evaluating the local symmetry breaking terms in the corresponding Ward identities, we show that there exists a local counterterm that removes the explicit breaking from all correlators, except for terms that reproduce exactly the superconformal anomalies of the conformal multiplet discussed in section \ref{sec:WardIDs}.

 The model independent form of the Ward identities suitable for discussing quantum anomalies involves current multiplet correlators defined through functional differentiation with respect to the corresponding sources, i.e. the background supergravity fields.
 Such correlators are indicated throughout the paper by the wide brackets $\<\cdot\>$.
 As we have already mentioned and discuss in more detail in appendix \ref{sec:seagulls}, these differ from correlation functions defined by operator insertions in the path integral by seagull terms, which encode the dependence of the current multiplet operators on the background supergravity fields.
 Individual correlators defined via path integral operator insertions, denoted by $\lb\cdot\rb$, generically contain additional UV divergences and cannot be renormalized by local counterterms that depend only on the background supergravity fields.
 These model dependent UV divergences cancel in the combinations of path path integral correlators corresponding to correlation functions defined by functional differentiation.
 The remaining UV divergences are model independent and can be regulated and renormalized using local counterterms that involve only background supergravity fields.